melezhik/swat/README2.md

     HELLO matches
     regexp: \d\d\d\d-\d\d-\d\d matches

-In most cases every expession is just a line of text to represent what is expected to get in response.
-There are also other types of expressions - perl expressions and generators, they will be descrabed later.
+In most cases every expression is just a line of text to represent what is expected to get in response.
+There are also other types of expressions - perl expressions and generators, they will be described later.

 Ok, let's start with a check expressions.